-This year, the US federal tax deadline is May 17, 2021.
+This year, the US federal tax deadline is April 18, 2023.
 If you aren’t already prepared to file, you still have some time to get started.
-Whether you prepare your taxes on your own or hire a professional, you might find that filing after a Kickstarter or Indiegogo campaign is a little more complex than filing personal income taxes.
+Whether you prepare your taxes on your own or hire a professional, you might find that filing after a crowdfunding campaign is a little more complex than filing personal income taxes.
 In order to accurately report crowdfunded income, you may need very specific data about when you earned money and where that money came from.
 While we can’t offer accounting advice — and always recommend that you consult with a tax attorney, accounting adviser, or your local tax authority — there are a few issues that the crowdfunding creators we’ve worked with often run into, and that you should keep in mind while getting ready for tax season.

 Crowdfunding income must be reported on your tax returns

 You will need to pay tax after crowdfunding if backers receive something of value in exchange for pledging, which is generally the case when raising money through reward-based crowdfunding.
 Crowdfunded money received as a gift is usually not considered taxable income.
-When you file your taxes, you should be reporting all of the income you made through your Kickstarter or Indiegogo projects for the year.
+When you file your taxes, you should be reporting all of the income you made through your Kickstarter, Indiegogo, or Crowdfunding by BackerKit projects for the year.
 There are serious consequences, including fines and prosecution, for not reporting all business income or for incorrectly reporting income.
-We recommend that crowdfunding creators who’ve raised funds through Kickstarter or Indiegogo speak to a tax professional to ensure that you are meeting all of your tax obligations.
+We recommend that if you’re a crowdfunding creator who has raised funds through Kickstarter, Indiegogo, or Crowdfunding by BackerKit, you speak to a tax professional to ensure that you are meeting all of your tax obligations.

 The crowdfunding platform you use will send a 1099-K form to you if you raised more than $20,000 with more than 200 backers, and you have a US bank account.
 The form will detail the gross amount of revenue you earned from crowdfunding transactions, and assist you in reporting your income.